ais-open/dcos-geoserver/README.md

 ### Bootstrap Tuning
 * FRAMEWORK_NAME: Value passed through from DCOS package (defaults to geoserver)
+* AUTH_URI: URI to a .dockercfg file used to pull from private registry (no default)
 * HAPROXY_VHOST: Public address for access to the GeoServer cluster (defaults to geoserver.marathon.mesos)
 * HAPROXY_PORT: Port bound on marathon-lb for the services (defaults to 8080)
 * HAPROXY_MASTER_PATH: Relative urls that should take preference for the web admin, space delimited